-The African-American Community Fund (AACF) awards grants for public charitable purposes to a variety of organizations: from social services to mentoring and education, from health & wellness to the arts.
+The African-American Community Fund (AACF) awards grants for public charitable purposes to various organizations: from social services to mentoring and education, from health & wellness to the arts.

 Typically amounts awarded are between $500 - $1,000.
-In the 2017 grants cycle, AACF awarded over $14,000 to local non-profits.
-The size and number of grants is determined by the amount of money available each year.
-The first step in the grant application process is to submit a Letter-of-Intent (LOI).
-Access this year's LOI below.
+The size and number of grants are determined by the amount of money available each year.
+In the past, the AACF process has required a Letter Of Intent (LOI).
+Please note that there will be no LOI this year.
+The first and only process will be the application process.
+Access this year's application below.

 To be Eligible for a Grant, Your Organization Must:

 - be recognized as a 501 (c)(3) tax-exempt nonprofit organization, according to the Internal Revenue Code;

 - benefit the citizens in the Dayton/Greater Miami Valley region;

 - have a diversity/inclusion policy; and